casasmgb/otrs/README.md

         nano scripts/apache2-perl-startup.pl

-Descomentar las lineas despues de `# enable this if you use postgresql` quedando de la siguiente manera:
+Quitar el comentario de las lineas después de `# enable this if you use postgresql` quedando de la siguiente manera:

         # enable this if you use postgresql
         use DBD::Pg ();